The future of secure communications: device independence in quantum key distribution: Other device-independent protocols

 \subsection{DI quantum random number generation (DIQRNG)}

-The decay of the isotope that kills the Schroedinger's cat is an event intrinsically random means that $\ket{\mathrm{cat}}=\alpha \ket{\mathrm{alive}}+\beta \ket{\mathrm{dead}}$, beyond the ignorance of the observer that would be otherwise $\rho_\mathrm{cat}=\alpha \rho_\mathrm{alive}+ \beta \rho_\mathrm{dead}$.
-Geiger counter, already in the 40s is based on this idea \cite{gaiger}.
-However, this ontological quantum randomness, appearing in the off-diagonal terms of $\rho_\mathrm{cat}$ is difficult to witness from the randomness due to the decoherence and the interaction with the environment causing experimental statistical noise \cite{PhysRevLett.48.291}.
+The fact that the decay of the isotope that kills Schroedinger's cat is an intrinsically random event means that the cat is in the superposition state $\ket{\mathrm{cat}}=\alpha \ket{\mathrm{alive}}+\beta \ket{\mathrm{dead}}$.
+This is in contrast to simple ignorance of the observer, who would describe the cat in the statistical mixture $\rho_\mathrm{cat}=\alpha \rho_\mathrm{alive}+ \beta \rho_\mathrm{dead}$.
+Both examples give a probabilistic prediction concerning the status of the cat.
+However, it is only in the former case that true unpredictability is present.
+Associating random bits to the clicks of a Geiger counter, already in the 1940s, is based on this idea \cite{gaiger}.
+However, in practice, the ontological quantum randomness, appearing in the superposition state $\ket{\mathrm{cat}}$, is difficult to distinguish from the randomness due to the ``classical ignorance" present in the mixture $\rho_\mathrm{cat}$ \cite{PhysRevLett.48.291}.

-The realism in BI's hypothesis \ref{def:realism} denies this intrinsic randomness.
-But this is exactly what is required to establish the security of any secret key, then BI violation can be used to generate randomness\cite{colbeck2009quantum,Colbeck_2011}